ZafiroSoftware/555/README.md

 # 555
 CRUD Code Generator.
 Paint the capture window and 555 generates your code

 This is the initial code to paint your <b>CRUD</b> screens and 555 generate all the code.
 At this time only paints and save/load the definition in a json file.
 All the properties are self explanatories.
+Yes, the UI is very bad, but later I will improve it.
+Now the UI is totally Material Design based in Materialize.

 Please send me any comment.